aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-ole/_index.md

 Aspose.Slides for Python via .NET allows you to set the file type for an embedded object.
 This way, you get to change the OLE frame data or its extension.

-This sample code shows you how to set the file type for an embedded OLE object:
+This python code shows you how to set the file type for an embedded OLE object:

 ```py
 import aspose.slides as slides